Quality Wildlife Control Companies – Animal Removal Businesses

-Hello, my name is Luke and I have created this website to better serve people who are seeking to hire a professional animal removal company.
-I know just about every wildlife operator in the country, and can recommend local businesses that can get any job done including animal trapping services, attic restoration / attic cleanup, wildlife droppings removal, animal proofing, & other miscellaneous services.
-If you cannot find a company in my directory, email me and I will personally recommend one in your area.
+Hello, my name is Luke, a wildlife removal expert and advisor, and I have created this website to better serve people seeking to hire a professional animal removal company.
+Knowing just about every wildlife operator in the country enables me to recommend local businesses that can get any job done, including animal trapping services, attic restoration / attic cleanup, wildlife droppings removal, animal proofing, and others miscellaneous services.
+If you cannot find a company in my directory, email me, and I will personally recommend one in your area.
 I guarantee quality operators for all my referrals who are also state licensed & insured.

-For many years I have owned my own wildlife company in Columbus, OH.
-I have so many stories it would be impossible to tell them all on this website.
-Keeping nuisance animals out of a home became easy for me, but it took a long time to master those skills.
-I got into the business by training with my father growing up, which he also owns a company out of Maine.
-I realized the potential in a business that not many people mastered in, and there were just so many people with pest problems.
-With years of being involved in the wildlife control field I have seen the industry grow, as well as my own business.
-When I first started my business in Columbus; the capital of Ohio, I found myself overloaded with work.
-This surprised me because I had 8-10 competing businesses, 5 of them being large national chains.
-I guess there were so many wildlife problems that it didn’t matter how many companies were competing.
-I would not of succeeded if it were not for the people who have helped me along the way, including my wonderful family.
+After years of being involved in the wildlife control field, I have seen the industry grow and my business.
+When I first started my business in Columbus, the capital of Ohio, I found myself overloaded with work.
+This workload surprised me because I had 8-10 competing businesses, and five large national chains.
+There were so many wildlife problems that it didn’t matter how many companies were competing.
+I would not have succeeded if not for the people who helped me along the way, including my wonderful family.

-Raccoons are one of the smarter and more difficult pests to deal with.
-Although more skill is required to perform a successful bat exclusion, raccoons pose a different kind of problem.
-When raccoons first invade the attic area of a home, they are very good at gaining access to different parts of the roof.
-Commonly they will break through soffit/dormer areas to enter a home.
-I’ve seen all sorts of entry points though, ones where you would be amazed that the raccoons were even able to access.
+Raccoons are one of the more intelligent and more difficult pests to deal with.
+Although more skill is required to perform a successful bat exclusion, raccoons pose a different problem.
+When raccoons first invade the attic area of a home, they are very good at gaining access to other parts of the roof.
+Commonly, they will break through soffit/dormer areas to enter a home.
+I’ve seen all sorts of entry points, though, where you would be amazed that the raccoons were even able to access them.

 Squirrels are a very destructive wildlife pest.
 If they are excluded from one area, they will commonly begin to damage another in order to gain access to the attic once again.
 Squirrels can be relentless at times and it is a must to call a wildlife removal specialist in order to solve the squirrel problem.
 There are many different species of squirrels including red squirrels, grey squirrels, and flying squirrels.
 Sometimes wildlife control methods can change depending on the species of nuisance squirrel.
 For instance, box traps are a common trap for wildlife removal technicians to use when dealing with a squirrel infestation.

-Rodenticide bait stations are frequently used in the wildlife control industry to serve residential homeowners with mouse/rodent control services.
-Mice and other species of nuisance rodents can find their way into the attic space by climbing siding of a home, corners, power lines, overhanging trees, and other places in order to get onto the roof.
+The wildlife control industry frequently uses rodenticide bait stations to serve residential homeowners with mouse/rodent control services.
+Mice and other species of nuisance rodents can find their way into the attic space by climbing the siding of a home, corners, power lines, overhanging trees, and other places to get onto the roof.
 From there the rodents have no problem finding gaps that lead into the attic.
-Construction gaps rodents can access are commonly located around dormer areas, drip edge's, attic vents, ridge vents, gable ends, and other common areas.
+Construction gaps rodents can access are commonly located around dormer areas, drip edges, attic vents, ridge vents, gable ends, and other common areas.
 Rodent exclusion is necessary to prevent future rodent infestations.